 3 More Of The Best Hip Packs

 This is the newest pack that I’ve been testing for the last 4 months and I like it so far.
 It’s a medium-sized pack that would be great for most average anglers.
-The reason it’s not number is that the straps attaching the pack to the belt both broke.
-However, I’m on the water sometimes 7 days a week and put my gear through a lot of abuse.
-Otherwise, the interior layout, look and feel of this pack and the fact it comes from SIMMS is more than enough reason to recommend it.
+I’m on the water sometimes 7 days a week and put my gear through a lot of abuse and this one is holding up.
+The interior layout, look, and feel of this pack and the fact it comes from SIMMS is more than enough reason to recommend it.